 Wildavsky is a senior scholar in research and policy at the Kauffman Foundation and previously served as education editor of U.S. News & World Report, where he was editor of “America’s Best Colleges” and “America’s Best Graduate Schools.”
 He has also worked as a magazine and newspaper writer, and currently blogs for The Chronicle of Higher Education.

 The “Leading Voices” speaker series is part of Dartmouth’s strategic planning process, which began last summer.

 Provost Carol Folt says, “We are drawing the best thinkers and innovators in higher education today.
 Ideas for the series are coming from our strategic planning working group members, who suggested speakers who will challenge and inspire our community as we work together to chart a course for Dartmouth’s future.”

-The Dartmouth community has heard from a number of Leading Voices speakers this year, including renowned humanities scholar Cathy Davidson, author of Now You See It: How the Brain Science of Attention Will Transform the Way We Live, Work, and Learn, and Pulitzer Prize-winning author Louis Menand, a writer at The New Yorker and Harvard professor who writes about the role of higher education in society.
+The Dartmouth community has already heard from renowned humanities scholar Cathy Davidson, author of Now You See It: How the Brain Science of Attention Will Transform the Way We Live, Work, and Learn, and Pulitzer Prize-winning author Louis Menand, a writer at The New Yorker and Harvard professor who writes about the role of higher education in society.